 3. Malignant melanoma (primary melanoma).

-occur due to malignant change in pre-existing naevus.
+Malignant melanoma of the conjunctiva mostly arises de-novo, usually near the limbus, or rarely it may occur due to malignant change in pre-existing naevus.
 The condition usually occurs in elderly patients.
 Clinically it may present as pigmented or nonpigmented mass near limbus or on any other part of

 the conjunctiva.
 It spreads over the surface of the globe and rarely penetrates it.
 Distant metastasis occurs elsewhere in the body, commonly in liver.